-The newest forest inventory data was compiled in a joint effort by the U.S. Forest Service and the North Carolina Forest Service in 2015.
-Keep in mind, forestry data is often reported a few years after the data has been collected due to the calculation process.
-Hence, the report updates North Carolina through 2013.
-The report can be downloaded by clicking here.
+Forest inventory data is updated annually through a joint effort by the U.S. Forest Service and the North Carolina Forest Service.
+Keep in mind, forestry data is often reported two years after the data has been collected due to the monitoring process.

-In terms of forest ownership, private landowners own some 79% of the forests in the state.
-Non-industrial private forests landowners (NIPF) own 63% of those privately held forests while timber management investment companies own the remaining 16% of this category.
+In terms of forest ownership, private interests own roughly 85% of the forests in the state.
+Non-industrial private forests landowners (NIPF) own 65% of those privately held forests while timber management investment companies own 15%.
+The forest products industry itself owns 5%.
 The public owns 15% of the state’s forests, including 7% that is comprised in the five National Forest located in North Carolina.
-The forest products industry itself owns the remaining 6% of the state’s forests.

-It is estimated that there are over 500,000 NIPF in North Carolina.
+It is estimated that there are 500,000 NIPF in North Carolina.